ClemHeyd/PCR7500/README.md

 ### The (Minor) Catch
 The system is designed for use in supervised laboratory environments where sample chain of custody is maintained.
 While the machine can't prevent sample swapping before testing, it ensures that once a sample is tested, the results cannot be manipulated.

+Future versions will incorporate sample ID verification and process recording, reducing the risk of sample swapping or improper measurement procedures.

 ## Toward Verifiable Science